The Complete Guide

 How to Find a Job as a Veterinary Technician

 Your first step toward your career as a vet tech is to complete the certification training program through a licensed school or accredited university.
+Employers consider certifications.
 This will ensure a solid educational foundation and get you ready to enter the job market.

 Next, you’ll want to determine what setting you’d like to work in.
 You’ll have your choice of settings such as:

-Private Practice – This is the most common setting for vet techs to work and there appears to be no shortages of job opportunities here in the foreseeable future.
+Private Practice – This is the most common setting for vet techs to work in and there appear to be no shortages of job opportunities here in the foreseeable future.

 Emergency Animal Hospital – If you don’t mind working irregular hours, typically on nights and weekends when regular vet offices aren’t open, there are plenty of jobs to be found in an animal ER hospital.